 The illusion of lightness is further supported by the polished bezel.
 Thanks to its S-shaped profile, the bezel looks extremely thin even despite it taking a great deal of the timekeeper’s front view.

 The winding crown, while sporting impressive diameter, too, looks compact thanks to its clean shape.
 My only complaint about the part is that being so short, it may not be particularly comfortable for persons with thicker fingers and longer nails like, say, fingerstyle guitarists.

 The Champleve dial is decorated with Email Lumineuse — a proprietary alloy of enamel and an extremely strong glowing quick loading pigment that makes Superluminova look like cheap gouache in comparison — that shows an exotic reef fish.
 Alas, although the enamel is available in different colors, the display is completely monochromatic.

 Unfortunately, the use of a glowing substance doesn’t make the Bronze Timepiece Bz No. 1 any more legible at night.
 Well, truth be told, even during the day reading the timepiece is often a chore since the hour and minute hands are crafted from the same metal as the ornament of the dial itself.

 On the other hand, this is more of a work of art than a time-measuring tool, so I don’t think that this is a problem.

 As usual, Angular Momentum doesn’t say much regarding the mechanism that powers this little work of art.
 However, given its signature layout with an easy to recognize balance bridge, I am fairly positive that this is the well-known Caliber ETA 2801 hand-wound movement: a robust and reliable workhorse that was used as a base for building another Swiss legend: the good old ETA 2824-2 self-winding caliber.

-The caliber, as you can see on the photo below, comes without any sort fancy finish, but this is for the better given the timekeeper’s deliberately simple styling.
+The caliber comes without any sort of fancy finish, but this is for the better given the timekeeper’s deliberately simple styling.
 Make it any more complex, and it would only hurt the beautifully designed dial.